Benjamin Sheares: Medical career

 From 1953 to 1955, Sheares helped design new additions to the KKH building such as the out-patient department and the front block of the hospital, stating that, "[KKH] was initially just a maternity hospital and I had to design the new buildings in such a way that the maternity operating theatres were in a different block from the gynaecological operating theatres."
 In 1955, Sheares became the first Singaporean to be awarded a fellowship by the Royal College of Obstetricians and Gynaecologists, following his contributions to the sector.
+In March 1956, he founded the Bulletin of Kandang Kerdau Hospital, which later become the Singapore Journal of Obstetrics and Gynaecology, and served as its first editor.
 In 1959, Sheares advocated for voluntary sterilisation as a way to reduce population growth instead of legalising abortion, which he garnered criticism for.
 Sheares explained that even if abortions were made legal, people would still perform abortions illegally.
 He later stated that he believed that his critics assumed he was advocating for forced sterilisation, when he was really advocating for voluntary sterilisation, further saying, "they also did not understand the consequences of letting the population grow un-checked."

-Sheares retired in June 1960 from the National University of Singapore as he was suffering from health complications such as gastric ulcers.
-He went into private practice and worked at a clinic at Battery Road.
-He had been serving as a Honorary Consultant at KKH after his retirement.
-In June 1970, he and Albert Winsemius were given the honorary degree of Doctor of Letters at the National University of Singapore.
+He served as the first president of the Obstetrical and Gynaecological Society, which was a part of the Singapore Medical Association, from 1960 to 1961.
+Sheares retired in March 1961 from both the National University of Singapore and KKH due to health complications such as severe acute gastric ulcers.
+He also had concerns that his ill health would reduce his ability to provide for his family.
+He subsequently went into private practice and worked at a clinic at Battery Road.
+He remained as an honorary consultant at KKH after his retirement.
+Additionally, Sheares was a personal gynaecologist and obstetrician to certain members of the Malaysian royal families, and was a consultant in three Malaysian states.
+In 1965, he suddenly collapsed at work due to a massive gastric haemorrhage, and received a gastrectomy operation from his colleague and friend Yeoh Ghim Seng.
+In 1968 and 1969, Sheares served as the chairman of the Chapter of Obstetrics and Gynaecology and on the obstetrics and gynaecology committee of the School of Postgraduate Medical Studies, respectively.
+In June 1970, he and economist Albert Winsemius were given the honorary degree of Doctor of Letters by the National University of Singapore.